 All registered students are entitled to an ID card.
 The ID card serves as your official UCC photo identification and can be utilized as a UCC Library Card.
 An ID card is needed for the bus pass.
-ID cards are available through the Information Desk in the LaVerne Murphy Student Center or from the Student Life Office during regular business hours.
-ID cards must be validated each quarter of enrollment; validation stickers are available from the Information Desk, located in the LaVerne Murphy Student Center; from the Cashier located in Lockwood Hall and from the Library reference desk.
+ID cards are available through the Information Desk in the LaVerne Murphy Student Center during regular business hours.
+ID cards must be validated each guarter of enrollment; validation stickers are available from the Information Desk, from the Finance Cashier in Lockwood Hall and from the Library reference desk